Position Title: SUD Counselor (Registered or Certified)

-Classification: Non-exempt, Part Time ( 20 Hours Per Week)
+Classification: Non-exempt, Full Time ( 40 Hours Per Week)

 Summary and Range of Authority: Under the supervision of the Program Supervisor, the Counselor functions as a member of adult alcohol and drug treatment team and provides culturally and linguistically appropriate outpatient substance abuse treatment and recovery services to Asian and Pacific Islander (API) adults, Transitional Age Youth (TAY), refugees, immigrants, and other underserved populations in San Diego County.

 - Conduct initial intake screening and assessment evaluations with adults who seek alcohol and drug treatment.

 - Collect, complete, and file all the necessary documentation necessary at admission.

 - Provide comprehensive assessment using assessment tools assigned by the funding source including ASAM and ASI Lite as required.